LockateMe/hpka.js/README.md

 ## Test

 This library hasn't been tested yet.
 A blank & dumb server will be implemented (inspired probably from [this one](https://github.com/Mowje/node-hpka/blob/master/test.js))

+## License

+This library is distributed under the MIT license.